asirff399/SoftHeal-DRF/README.md

-This is my Second Django project, built using Django Rest Framework (DRF).
+This is my Django project, built using Django Rest Framework (DRF).
 The project is a Donation Platform that provides users with various features to explore and donate where they want.
 Key functionalities included:

 💫 Authentication: New users can register on the platform using their email.
 An activation link is sent to their email to verify and activate their account, ensuring a secure onboarding process.